 Course Code: fun

-Learn how to enter transactions into an 11-column journal and then post or transfer those amounts into appropriate General Ledger accounts.
-Then, learn all about Accounts Payable — money that you owe your vendors and suppliers and get hands-on practice transferring those purchases to their corresponding Accounts Payable Ledger accounts.
+In this lesson, you will learn all about Accounts Payable--money that you owe your vendors and suppliers.
+You will practice journalizing cash purchases and purchases on account, and you will get hands-on practice transferring those purchases to their corresponding Accounts Payable Ledger accounts.

-Here you'll learn about Accounts Receivable, which is another name for money owed to your company by its customers.
-Then, learn how to determine gross pay, deductions, and net pay as you learn how to prepare a payroll, write payroll checks, and how to prepare and maintain accurate payroll records.
+It's payday!
+This lesson will teach you how to determine gross pay, deductions, and net pay.
+You will learn how to prepare a payroll, write payroll checks, and how to prepare and maintain accurate payroll records.

 There are no prerequisites to take this course.

 The instructional materials required for this course are included in enrollment and will be available online.

 Instructor-Led: A new session of each course begins each month.
 Please refer to the session start dates for scheduling.

 Self-Paced: You can start this course at any time your schedule permits.